 Upon returning to Palermo the highlight of today, and perhaps of your whole tour, is a visit to the exquisite, untouched 18th-century Gangi palace.
 It was in the ballroom of Palazzo Gangi that Luchino Visconti filmed the famous ball scene for his cinematic adaptation of Giuseppe Tomasi di Lampedusa's melancholic, ironic novel, The Leopard.
 You will be shown around this private palace, which is almost exactly as it was in the age when the novel was set.
 (Overnight Palermo) B

-Day 9: Saturday 22 October, Palermo
+Day 9: Saturday 13 April, Palermo

-- Church La Martorana

-- Church San Cataldo

-- Private tour of Palazzo Conte Federico, by special appointment

-- Palazzo dei Normanni: Cappella Palatina and Royal Apartments
+- Oratorio San Lorenzo - Private tour of Palazzo Conte Federico, by special appointment - Palazzo dei Normanni: Cappella Palatina and Royal Apartments - Lunch at local restaurant - 'Teatro dei Pupi' traditional Sicilian puppet show

-- Church of San Giovanni degli Eremiti

-- Palermo Cathedral

-- 'Teatro dei Pupi' traditional Sicilian puppet show